bbauska/ufo-preston-dennett/README.md

 <p>With so many encounters, observed by so many trained scientists, verified by such a wide variety of scientific instruments and photographed, there is only one possible conclusion: the Antarctic is being visited by UFOs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-EPISODE #257.
-UFOS IN THE ARCTIC: 25 TRUE CASES.
-LINK: https://youtu.be/Aj5WHbLlqOY                     February 21, 2025
+<h3><a href="https://youtu.be/Aj5WHbLlqOY">EPISODE #257.
+UFOS IN THE ARCTIC: 25 TRUE CASES</a>.</h3>
+<h5>LINK: https://youtu.be/Aj5WHbLlqOY</h5>                                                             <h5>February 21, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>The Arctic has always been a place of mystery and wonder.
-The magical Northern Lights, a rich wildlife of polar bears, seals, foxes and more, surviving in one of the most inhospitable locations on our planet, continue to capture our imagination.
+The magical Northern Lights,
+a rich wildlife of polar bears, seals, foxes and more, surviving in one of the most inhospitable locations on our planet, continue to capture our imagination.
 Speculation and conspiracies about the Arctic abound.
 But what is the truth?
 Have UFOs been seen there?
 The answer of course is yes!
 The Arctic Circle is 9,900 miles in circumference.
 Only 8 countries are located within this area, and yet it encompasses about 7.7 million miles.
 It also has a rich, varied history of UFO encounters reaching back to 1850 continuing up to the current day.
 This video presents 25 of the best-verified and most fascinating accounts from the Arctic Circle.
 These cases involve sightings, landings, humanoids and even an apparent UFO crash!</p>

 <p>TWO UNKNOWN OBJECTS.
-In 1850, the crew of a ship sailing the Wellington Channel observed a mysterious glowing object.</p>
+In 1850, the crew of a ship sailing the Wellington Channel
+observed a mysterious glowing object.</p>

 <p>AN EERIE EVENT.
-In 1912, the Russian Ship, Saint Anna became icebound in the Arctic for two years.
+In 1912, the Russian Ship, Saint Anna became icebound in the Arctic
+for two years.
 On November 8, 1913, they had a remarkable sighting of a red glowing object.</p>

 <p>ESKIMO VILLAGE DISAPPEARS.
-In 1930, trapper Joe Labelle went to Lake Angikuni, Canada to trade with the local village, only to find that everyone was gone.
+In 1930, trapper Joe Labelle went to Lake Angikuni, Canada
+to trade with the local village, only to find that everyone was gone.
 But where did they go?</p>

 <p>THE WATCHING GLOBES.
-During WWII, four ships in a convoy in the Norwegian Sea had an extensive encounter with weird glowing objects.</p>
+During WWII, four ships in a convoy in the Norwegian Sea had an
+extensive encounter with weird glowing objects.</p>

 <p>PROJECT PTARMIGAN.
 Researcher Lt.
-Col. Wendelle Stevens reveals that during his work in Alaska with Project Ptarmigan, many officers had incredible encounters with UFOs.</p>
+Col. Wendelle Stevens reveals that during his work
+in Alaska with Project Ptarmigan, many officers had incredible encounters with UFOs.</p>

 <p>“IT WAS OBSERVED BY THE ENTIRE POPULATION.”
-In August 1950, resident of an arctic village and Russian aviators observe glowing discs in the sky for three days in a row.</p>
+In August 1950, resident of an arctic
+village and Russian aviators observe glowing discs in the sky for three days in a row.</p>

 <p>THE SPITSBERGEN ISLAND UFO CRASH.
-In May 1952, a disc with UFO occupants allegedly crashed on the remote Spitsbergen Island.</p>
+In May 1952, a disc with UFO occupants allegedly
+crashed on the remote Spitsbergen Island.</p>

 <p>UFO TRACKED ON THEODOLITE.
-On June 26, 1952, weather observers on Padloping Island track a UFO for five minutes.</p>
+On June 26, 1952, weather observers on Padloping Island
+track a UFO for five minutes.</p>

 <p>“YOU’RE NOT GOING TO BELIEVE IT.”
-On April 29, 1952, navy pilots at Thule, Greenland observe three UFOs investigating a skyhook weather balloon.</p>
+On April 29, 1952, navy pilots at Thule, Greenland
+observe three UFOs investigating a skyhook weather balloon.</p>

 <p>A STRANGE OBJECT.
-In February 1953, the crew and passengers of a WV-2 Super Constellation observe a UFO over Thule, Greenland.</p>
+In February 1953, the crew and passengers of a WV-2 Super
+Constellation observe a UFO over Thule, Greenland.</p>

 <p>THIRD THULE SIGHTING.
-On December 9, 1953, three Navy flights over Thule, Greenland observe a strange craft near their jets.</p>
+On December 9, 1953, three Navy flights over Thule, Greenland
+observe a strange craft near their jets.</p>

 <p>UNIDENTIFIED.
-On August 29, 1954, the crew and passengers of a Dutch Airlines DC-4 see a fleet of dark objects near Prince Christian, Greenland.</p>
+On August 29, 1954, the crew and passengers of a Dutch Airlines DC-4 see
+a fleet of dark objects near Prince Christian, Greenland.</p>

 <p>SOMETHING SUPERNATURAL.
-In 1956, two Russian pilots of a TU-4 aircraft have an extensive sighting of a pearly disc-shaped object pacing their plane.</p>
+In 1956, two Russian pilots of a TU-4 aircraft have an
+extensive sighting of a pearly disc-shaped object pacing their plane.</p>

 <p>EXTREME ALTITUDE ARCTIC OBJECT.
-In November 1958, a US radar station detects an object hovering above the Arctic Circle.</p>
+In November 1958, a US radar station detects an
+object hovering above the Arctic Circle.</p>

 <p>A DISC LANDS AT UMIAT.
 In 1958-1959 a wave of sightings in the Arctic Circle caused
 concern within Finland and the Soviet Union.
 One case involved a landing at Umiat,